Professor Fabrizio Nevola

 Luca Brunke is an AHRC-funded PhD student on the Collaborative Doctoral Project “Research-based 3D modelling of Renaissance built environments”, jointly supervised by the University of Exeter and the National Gallery, London.
 He did a MSc in Digital Archaeology at the University of Leiden and a BA at the University of Tübingen.
 As a researcher on the Florence 4D project, he has carried out 3D scanning and 3D modelling of renaissance built environments in Florence.
 Furthermore, he has helped develop a pipeline for research-based 3D modelling and provided animation for museum exhibits.

-Chiara Capulli is an AHRC-funded PhD candidate in History of Art at the University of Cambridge with a research project that examines the consequences brought by the 1529 Guasto of Florence to the city’s artistic and architectural heritage.
+Chiara Capulli is an AHRC-funded PhD candidate in History of Art at the University of Cambridge and a pre-doctoral fellow at the Bibliotheca Hertziana (Max Planck Institute for Art History, Rome) with a research project that examines the consequences brought by the 1529 Guasto of Florence to the city’s artistic and architectural heritage.
 In her PhD, she tackles the themes of displacement, artistic identity and networks of artistic patronage by integrating traditional art historical research with spatial methodologies.
 As a researcher on the Florence 4D project (2019-21), she has carried out art historical research, trained interns, and has helped develop a pipeline for research-based 3D modelling, metadata-mapping and sharing using the CIDOC CRM ontology and IIIF manifests.
 As a Methods Fellow at CDH for the academic year 2020-21, she provided training in digital tools to Cultural Heritage professionals.
 Read more...

 Giovanni Pescarmona is a digital art historian and PhD candidate at the University of Florence, his research interests focus on innovative digital technologies for the enhancement of Cultural Heritage.
 He works as an advisor for Italian and foreign museums (Fiesole, Florence, Cambridge) for the creation of digital products and experiences.
 Giovanni helped to create the ‘Bandini Icon’ AR app for the Musei di Fiesole that integrates panel paintings in the Museo Bandini with related works elsewhere and conservation data.
 For the Florence 4D project, he contributed to data capture, site fieldwork and archival research.
 Read more...